MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-sdk-reference.md

 ---
 # MIP SDK for C++ Reference

-The Microsoft Purview Information Protection SDK for C++ allows developers to manage and apply data protection policies to data and other digital assets.
+The Microsoft Information Protection SDK for C++ allows developers to manage and apply data protection policies to data and other digital assets.

 The MIP SDK for C++ includes [Enumerations and structures](mip-enums-and-structs.md), and the following classes: